tamara-nano/ducks4/README.md

 **Update:**
 v2.1.0: DUCKS4 now also calls directly the PAS-sequence to each read if pLAM is available and provides it in the haplotypes-resolved output csv-files.
 It tests if the PAS is intact (4qA), 10qA or differently disrupted.

+## Prerequisite

+This project requires [Docker](https://docs.docker.com/get-docker/) to be installed on your system.
+Please follow the official installation instructions for your operating system.

 ## Installation

 Pull docker image: